On this page:

-Summer term: optional for ASK Program students, may take the time to seek other opportunities on and off campus, may apply for ASK Program Summer Fellowship opportunities which provide stipend support for the student over summer term as well an extra $500 for supplies toward their research project, may also continue their research projects by signing up for course credit over summer term
+Summer term: optional for ASK Program students, may take the time to seek other opportunities on and off campus, may apply for ASK Program Summer Fellowship opportunities which provide stipend support for the student over summer term as well additional funding toward their research project, may also continue their research projects by signing up for course credit over summer term

 Term 3 (Fall): finish research project with your team (students expected to spend approximately 10 hr/week on their project) and explore further research opportunities on or off campus, including departmental research, departmental honors programs, or internships.

 This experience allows CoSM faculty to build relationships with CoSM students, build enthusiasm within them for science, help to ultimately retain them long term within their CoSM major, and aid them succeeding in their education and career goals.

 |SM2100: Interdisciplinary Scientific Inquiry||Learn to execute, analyze and communicate science in an active learning course||Fall|

 |Team Research Course Semester 1||Course-based team research experience led by Wright State science and math faculty||Spring|

 |Optional Summer Research||Optional summer research experience with volunteer and fellowship options||Summer|